 To put the most common version of the idea very simply (and not many working biologists seem worried about the need for a more sophisticated formulation), organisms are said to possess teleological, or purposive, features because those features are present by virtue of natural selection.
 That is, they were selected for the very reason that they effectively serve the organism’s crucial ends of survival and reproduction.
 And since natural selection is supposed to be a perfectly natural process — meaning that it involves nothing “mystical” like real purpose, intention, or thought — we can know that the functionally effective traits given us by natural selection are straightforward exemplars of physical lawfulness and nothing else, whatever they might look like.

 If this feels as though it is cheating a bit, then you might want to trust your intuition — for more than one reason.
-I will briefly touch the issue from three different angles.
+I will briefly touch the issue from two different angles.

 Given the historical persistence of the complaint by leading biologists about natural selection and the arrival of the fittest, it is remarkable that the arguments today about how natural selection explains teleology generally proceed without so much as an acknowledgment of the problem.